riekosakai/edotime-web/README.md

 ## Deployment

-The app is static and can be deployed to GitHub Pages or Cloudflare Pages after a production build.
+This is a static client-side app and can be deployed to:

+* Cloudflare Pages
+* GitHub Pages

 ## Notes

-- Solar times and timezone detection are fetched client-side from public Open-Meteo endpoints.
+* Solar times and timezone detection use Open-Meteo APIs
-- Reverse geocoding for current location naming uses OpenStreetMap Nominatim.
+* Reverse geocoding uses OpenStreetMap Nominatim
-- When the network is unavailable, the app falls back to the latest cached result if present.
+* When offline, the app falls back to the latest cached result if available

+## Concept

+Edo time divides day and night into six equal parts based on sunrise and sunset, so the length of “hours” changes every day.

+## License

+MIT License

+Copyright (c) 2026 Rieko Sakai

+Permission is hereby granted, free of charge, to any person obtaining a copy...